Men of Dignity: History

+The Men of Dignity armed movement was founded in 2013 by Wahid al-Balous.
 Its primary focus during the early years of the Syrian civil war was to avoid the conscription of Druze men into the Syrian Arab Army.
 The group continued to assist draft evaders, as of 2020.
 The militia has been described as a "third-way" faction, with researcher Thomas Pierret emphasizing that the group was "really about defending the province."

 Leadership

-Wahid al-Balous, who was the founder of the organization, was assassinated by a car bomb in Suwayda in September 2015.
+Group founder Wahid al-Balous was assassinated by a car bomb in Suwayda in September 2015.
 Two months after his assassination, his brother Ra'fat assumed leadership, though he would cede the position to Yahya al-Hajjar as a result of injuries which he sustained in the assassination.

-Abu Diab became the leader of the group in August 2025.
+Mazid Khaddaj, a.k.a.
+Abu Diab, became the leader of the group in August 2025.
+According to an activist interviewed by Syria Direct, Khaddaj was appointed by Druze religious leader Hikmat al-Hijri after al-Hijri ousted al-Hajjar in a "military coup".
+Al-Hajjar had reportedly opposed the integration of the Men of Dignity into the al-Hijri-loyal National Guard paramilitary group.

+Splinter group

 One of Wahid's sons, Laith al-Balous, was expelled from the Men of Dignity in 2015 after his father's death.

-Laith's brother, Fahd al-Balous, and Laith are aligned with the Guest House of Dignity, with Laith serving as the leader.
+Laith's brother, Fahd al-Balous, and Laith were in control of the Guest House of Dignity, which served as the "operations and administrative center" for the Men of Dignity and was formed in 2013, with Laith serving as the leader.
+Laith's group would remain allied to the Syrian government of Ahmed al-Sharaa even after the main wing of the Men of Dignity aligned itself with the anti-Sharaa National Guard in August 2025.
+As of early 2026, Laith's Guest House of Dignity group would reportedly be based in the Al-Mazraa area of Suwayda governorate, on the Syrian government side of the ceasefire lines with anti-Damascus Druze forces, and the Syrian government would refer to Laith as the leader of the Men of Dignity.